- Web Server

 - Control Panels

 - Site Map/RSS Feeds

-SAMBA (Domaincontroller) Server For Small Workgroups With Ubuntu 6.10
+SAMBA (Domaincontroller) Server For Small Workgroups With Ubuntu 7.10

-This is a detailed description about how to set up a Ubuntu based server (Ubuntu 6.10) to act as a file- and printserver for Windows(tm) workstations in small workgroups.
+This is a detailed description about setting up an Ubuntu based server (Ubuntu 7.10) to act as file- and printserver for Windows(tm) workstations in small workgroups.
 This howto uses the tdb backend for SAMBA to store passwords and account information.
 This is suitable for workgroups for up to 250 users and is easier to set up than an LDAP backend.